-- 1. Provide and document monthly face-to-face consultation in the Family Living home conducted by agency supervisors or internal service coordinators with the DSP and the person receiving services to include: - a. reviewing implementation of the person's ISP, Outcomes, Action Plans, and associated support plans, including HCPs, MERPs, Health Passport, PBSP, CARMP, WDSI: - b. scheduling of activities and appointments and advising the DSP regarding expectations and next steps, including the need for IST or retraining from a nurse, nutritionist, therapists or BSC; and - c. assisting with resolution of service or support issues raised by the DSP or observed by the supervisor, service coordinator, or other IDT members. - 2.
-Monitor that the DSP implement and document progress of the AT inventory, Remote Personal Support Technology (RPST), physician and nurse practitioner orders, therapy, HCPs, PBSP, BCIP, PPMP, RMP, MERPs, and CARMPs.
+- 1. Provide and document monthly face-to-face consultation in the Family Living home conducted by agency supervisors or internal service coordinators with the DSP and the person receiving services to include: - a. reviewing implementation of the person's ISP, Outcomes, Action Plans, and associated support plans, including HCPs, MERPs, Health Passport, PBSP, CARMP, Therapy Plans, WDSI; - b. scheduling of activities and appointments and advising the DSP regarding expectations and next steps, including the need for IST or retraining from a nurse, nutritionist, therapists or BSC; and - c. assisting with resolution of service or support issues raised by the DSP or observed by the supervisor, service coordinator, or other IDT members. - 2.
+Monitor that the DSP implement and document progress of the AT inventory, Remote Personal Support Technology (RPST), physician and nurse practitioner orders, therapy, HCPs, PBSP, BCIP, PPMP, RMP, MERPs, and CARMPs. - 3.
+Monitor and document monthly that the devices listed in the WDSIs are available, functioning properly, and are used and communicate issues related to AT or RPST devices to the appropriate therapy consultant or IDT member. - 4.
+Ensure and document the following: - a.
+The person has a Primary Care Practitioner. - b.
+The person receives an annual physical examination and other examinations as recommended by a Primary Care Practitioner or specialist.